Education in Stamford, Connecticut: Middle schools

+Stamford Public Schools' three public middle schools are Cloonan Middle School, Dolan Middle School, Rippowam Middle School, Scofield Magnet Middle School, and Turn of River Middle School.

 Rippowam Middle School

 Located on High Ridge Road, Rippowam is the district's largest traditional middle school.

 George Giberti, principal of the Scofield Magnet Middle School for the 2006–2007 school year, was reassigned as principal at Rippowam for the school year beginning in the fall of 2007.
 Schools Superintendent Joshua Starr said Giberti has experience in raising math scores and has been in charge of large traditional middle schools in New York City and Long Island.
 Giberti switched places with Jan Grossman, who took over Giberti's job at Scofield, where she had previously been assistant principal.
 The transfers were part of a large number under a policy by Starr to give administrators more varied experiences.

 Various groups use the Rippowam building on weekends, including The Stamford Youth Foundation's chess league and wrestling program, a youth basketball program in the gym, a Chinese school on Sundays, and, since 2007, the German School of Connecticut.